 - Mild-to-moderate crowding

 - Moderate-to-severe spacing

 - Moderate bite misalignments

 Invisalign and ClearCorrect are the dominating in-office clear aligners.
 Invisalign is the original clear aligner treatment and currently leads the industry.
 In order to receive Invisalign aligners, you’d first need to visit a dentist and have them take impressions of your teeth.
 Then, your dentist will send the impressions to a dental lab, where they are analyzed to create aligners, perfectly fitted for your teeth.
 The dentist will make any necessary final adjustments to the design before your aligners are delivered.
-ClearCorrect’s pre-treatment process is very similar, with impressions being sent to a lab for the aligners to be created.
+ClearCorrect’s pre-treatment process is very similar.

 Both ClearCorrect and Invisalign aligners must be worn for at least 22 hours per day and should only be removed when eating or drinking anything besides water.
 Typical treatment time for both providers is about a year.
 In either case, routine visits with a dentist or orthodontist are required, and patients will wear a set of new aligners about once every 2 weeks.
 Once treatment is complete, patients receive a set of retainers to preserve their new smile.